Sunday, May 29, 2016

 I don't know anything about cryonics, so maybe it's possible for a human to be frozen for 53 years and not die from, oh, I don't know, lack of food?
 But Daniel "wakes up" and is exactly how he looked in 1939.
 Good thing he has that jacket because he is nude so he can use it to cover himself until he steals some clothes that are hanging on a clothesline.
 He sees a sign advertising the 1992 Air Show and mutters, "Oh, brother."
 Okay, that has got to be a callback to Sam Beckett and all his "Oh, boy!" exclamations he utters in Quantum Leap, right?!?
 It would make perfect sense since this movie came out while that show was on.
 Maybe J. J. Abrams is a fan?
 Yes, he wrote the screenplay!
 He's credited as Jeffrey Abrams, though.

 He tries to look up Harry in the phone book (does he really think he would still be alive after all these years?
 He was older than Daniel!), but since he has a common last name, the task proves to be a little difficult.
-He goes to military headquarters where he demands to speak to whoever's in charge and proceeds to tell his story to a man who clearly thinks he's a lunatic.
-Conveniently, he still has Nat's windbreaker which has his name and address on the inside label so he goes to his house where Nat and Felix freak out and try to murder him with a hammer.
+He goes to the military headquarters where he demands to speak to whoever's in charge and proceeds to tell his story to a man who clearly thinks he's a lunatic.
+Conveniently, he still has Nat's windbreaker which has his name and address on the inside label so he goes to his house where Nat and Felix freak out and try to defend themselves with a hammer.
 After he calms them down, Nat lets him use his phone and Felix offers to steal clothes from his dad's closet for him.
 They take him to the library where Nat shows him how to use the microfiche machine so he can look up old newspaper articles.
 When they learn of Daniel's occupation, Nat exclaims, "Oh my God, Felix, we found a pilot!" like they found a puppy.
 He is very into aviation although the film could have done a little better job of portraying this.

-Nat sees the redhead girl from his class who he has a crush on and attempts to talk to her (because who doesn't love redheads, haha!)
+Nat sees the redhead girl from his class who he has a crush on and attempts to talk to her (because who doesn't love redheads, haha!).
 "Hypothetically" speaking, if I were an 11-year-old redhead girl in the summer of '92 I would be all over this kid because he is soooooooooooooooooooooo cute!
 I mean, who else is she going to like?
 His little friend from Don't Tell Mom, the Baby-Sitter's Dead?
 No, I don't think so.
 He's not cute!
 Nat tells her he likes her dress and that it looks like wallpaper, which it does.
 It's funny because it's true!
 At one point, Daniel looks over and Nat smiles at him and gives him a "Yeah, I got this!" look.
 Cracks me up every time.
 Unfortunately, he does not have this because the girl only shows interest in him for a second, then ignores him.
 Crazy redhead!
 He is the cutest!
-But she comes to her senses in a later scene when she smiles at him after he sings to her (and after I died from the adorableness!)
+But she comes to her senses in a later scene when she smiles at him after he sings to her (and after I died from the adorableness!).

 To Nat's delight, Claire lets Daniel stay for a few days and makes up the couch for him.
 Yes, she just lets a total stranger stay with them!
 It's so weird!
 What kind of mother is she?
 All she knows about him is that he's a pilot.
 I don't even remember if they explain why, duh, he can't stay at his own house.
 Maybe he said he was out of town?
 But they have hotels!
 They just need him to stay at their house to fulfill some plot lines like have a five second romance between Daniel and Claire (both are already spoken for so of course it doesn't go anywhere...oh, and he's technically 50 years older than she is!) and being a father figure for Nat.